sanahmed/PhaME/docs/introduction/introduction.rst

 Also, `nucmer` only aligns `A``T``C``G`, all other characters are ignored.
 So, if there are `N`s in the provided genomes, thse positions are not included in the alignment.

+*Note*: If an analysis requires running multiple iterations of PhaME on a same set of dataset or a subset of dataset, one doesn't need to perform the alignment over and over again.
+PhaME provides an option where it can keep all possible pairwise alignment of genomes from `refdir` for future analyses.
+All the steps mentioned in thi section are the same, except that all vs. all alignment is performed compared to just one reference.
+By doing all vs. all alignment one can also test the effect on their analyses with different reference genomes.

 4. Mapping of raw reads to reference genome
 -------------------------------------------
 PhaME as of now only processes short raw reads from Illumina.
 If raw reads, single or paired end, are included in the analyses, they are mapped to the reference genome using either `bowtie2` or `BWA`.
 For reads mapping of reference genome, following commands are used: